Shelton & Yelden from Upper Dean

 To start the walk, take the enclosed path to the right-hand side of the church.
 This leads to Brook Lane.
 Turn left and continue a short way until you see a signed public footpath on your right.
 Take this path between neatly trimmed hedges to reach a field.
 Turn right and follow the boundary around to the left.
 Continue half right across the next field leading to the right of a building (grid ref.
 TL043679).
 Bear half left and follow a track with buildings to either side.
 Where this track bends sharp left, continue ahead on a path.
 This soon leads past a windmill on your right.

-Continue straight ahead across a grassy track and join a clear track.
+Continue straight across a field and join a clear track.
 Continue ahead across three fields to reach a small area of woodland (grid ref.
 TL035684).
 Continue ahead with the trees to your right to pass Shelton Hall before continuing between a barn and some stables to pass through the stable yard to reach a lane (grid ref.
 TL037682).

 Turn left down the lane to follow the Three Shires Way.
 You soon reach a T-junction.
 Bear left and stay on the Three Shires Way keeping to the right at the first junction of tracks.
 You now have just over a mile to walk along the Three Shires Way to reach the main road through Yelden (grid ref.
 TL013671).

-Turn left along the road to take the first footpath on the right.
-On your right are the grassed remains of a Motte and Bailey Castle.
-Follow the yellow markers through the castle grounds until you reach the last one before a road (grid ref.
-TL013668).
-Turn left and head for a stile in the fence to your right up the hill.
+Turn left along the road.
+Continue past the grassed remains of a Motte and Bailey Castle on your right.
+Turn right onto a signed footpath Follow the yellow markers through the castle grounds.
+Continue uphill to a yellow pole by a stile in the fence.
 Cross the stile and then turn left.
 Continue along the path with the hedge to your immediate left.
 After 300 metres the hedge bends to the left.
 At this point continue straight ahead to reach a small wooded area.
 Pass through the trees and turn right.

 Turn left along the road which swings right to enter the village.
 Ignore Brook Lane on your left and continue until you reach High Street which is a left turn.
 A short way further and you are soon back at the start.